RaddNavarro/softeng2/README.md

   ```

   After typing this, it should generate a QR code.
 Use you phone with Expo Go installed to scan the code to open the app on your phone.
-  Or you can run the command the below or after doing `npm start` press the 'a' key on the terminal
+  Or you can run the command below or after doing `npm start` press the 'a' key on the terminal

   ```
   npm run android